PavelFalta/ujep_tui/README.md

 ### Option 1: Use Released Binaries
 - **Version:** v1.1
-- **Installation Guide:** Detailed instructions are available in the release description on our [GitHub Releases page](https://github.com/PavelFalta/ujep_tui/releases).
+- **Installation Guide:** Detailed instructions are available in the release description on my [GitHub Releases page](https://github.com/PavelFalta/ujep_tui/releases).

 Simply download the pre-built binary for your operating system and follow the guide provided in the release description.